Profile image

 2.3 Results

 Once run in both the terminal and the Cypress test interface, the analyzer runs its predefined tests, where it interacts with the system it was installed on.
-When accessibility violations are detected, it issues an error signaling that the test failed, with a message containing a summary of the error, the type of impact, link to the documentation and the HTML elements that contain the error in the system's web interface.
+When accessibility violations are detected, it issues an error signaling that the test failed, with a message containing a summary of the error, the type of impact, a link to the documentation and the HTML elements that contain the error in the system's web interface.
 In the test interface, while the test commands are executed, it is possible to see the interactions with the interface in real time.

 Cypress config